 The initial payment is $600.00, however, some freshman, transfer, and lower division students may qualify for a 50% reduction.
 Please refer to the next section for details.

 All housing applicants, even financial aid recipients, are expected to pay the initial housing payment out of pocket.
 Online housing application, electronically signed License Agreement, $50 non-refundable application fee, and initial housing payment must be submitted in full before your housing application can be considered for an assignment.
-However, all newly admitted freshmen, transfer, and lower division students for Fall 2018 - Spring 2019, with an Expected Family Contribution (EFC) of $0 - $800, as calculated by the completion of the Free Application for Federal Student Aid (FAFSA) and the California Dream Act Application, may qualify for a 50% reduction in the required initial housing payment.
+However, all newly admitted freshmen, transfer, and lower division students for Fall 2019 - Spring 2020, (or new Spring 2019 newly admitted freshmen, transfer, and lower division students) with an Expected Family Contribution (EFC) of $0 - $800, as calculated by the completion of the Free Application for Federal Student Aid (FAFSA) and the California Dream Act Application, may qualify for a 50% reduction in the required initial housing payment.
 Qualifying students do not need to contact Housing or request this reduction; they will be automatically identified in the University Housing Application Portal at the time of application.